marealtors/pyramco/README.md

 Does { some field } exist?
 Tests for the existence of a given field, to use with custom fields or for testing.

 ### field_type.py
 What field type is { some field } and does it exist?
-Tests for the type AND existence of a given custom field, requirements same as previous script
+Tests for the type AND existence of a given custom field.

 ### multi_search.py
-A multi-search input box that finds contacts by matching a name, email, or NRDS ID, or any string contained in one
+A simple multi-search input/output that finds contacts by matching a name, email, or NRDS ID entered by the user, or any partial match.

 ### get_name.py
-Returns the 'FullName' RAMCO Contact field for the Contact record matching "guid_var" and prints it to screen
+Returns the 'FullName' RAMCO Contact field for the Contact record matching the Contact GUID provided, and prints it to screen.

 ### get_metadata.py
 Returns the full metadata for the specified entity in JSON format.
-Can be a LOT of data, like in this example for Contact.
+Can be a LOT of data, as in this example for Contact.

 ### test_mysql.py
-Tests your mysql connection to verify you're able to connect to a specific host/db/table by returning a list of tables in the specified db.
+For use with an external MySQL database; tests your MySQL connection to verify you're able to connect to a specific host/database by returning a list of tables in the specified database.
+Can be used as the basis of more complex data connections.
 Requires mysql-connector - https://pypi.org/project/mysql-connector/

 ### fetch_meeting_attendees.py
 An example of a more complex iterative function that first calls the API to fetch some details about a specified meeting, then uses part of those results (meeting registration ids) to call the API again for each registered attendee and fetch additional details.
 This example could be used for a simple (or even an interactive) roster.